-There is another type of blood fat called triglyceride.
-High levels of triglyceride and a low level of 'good' cholesterol may increase the risk of heart disease.
+There is another type of blood fat called triglyceride, which is a source of energy.
+However, high levels of triglyceride can be associated with a low level of 'good' cholesterol and may increase your risk of heart disease.

-In some patients, atorvastatin is used to treat high levels of 'bad' cholesterol and high levels of triglyceride together.
+In some patients, atorvastatin is used to treat high cholesterol and high levels of triglyceride together.

-The symptoms of high cholesterol and triglycerides are usually not noticeable, but your doctor can measure their levels with a simple blood test.
+In most people, there are no symptoms of abnormal cholesterol or triglyceride levels.
+Your doctor can measure your levels with a simple blood test.

 How ATORVASTATIN SZ works

-ATORVASTATIN SZ contains atorvastatin, which belongs to a group of medicines called HMG-CoA reductase inhibitors.
-It works by reducing the amount of 'bad' cholesterol made by the liver and also raises the level of the 'good' cholesterol.
+ATORVASTATIN SZ belongs to a group of medicines called HMG-CoA reductase inhibitors.
+It works by reducing the amount of cholesterol made by the liver.
+ATORVASTATIN SZ reduces the ‘bad’ cholesterol and can raises the 'good' cholesterol.
 ATORVASTATIN SZ also helps to reduce the risk of a heart attack or stroke.